 - use secure connections and protocols like HTTPS and SSL

 - add two-factor authentication and bio authentication (TouchID and FaceID)

 - cut off inactive sessions

-- masking data to protect from peeping eyes
+- mask data to protect from peeping eyes

 We should also thoroughly research any third-party library that we decide to use for our app because it may contain vulnerabilities or even backdoors for attackers.
 Another layer of protection might be a web portal where users can unlink their device from our service and flush their data if they’ve lost their phone or wish to execute their right to be forgotten as per GDPR.

 Step 2: Build an MVP

 Another step back, and we enter the coding stage.
 Mobile developers are putting app features together, one by one.
 Back-end engineers are building the server component for syncing user data and providing web access to the app.
 Please note that a budget web app is essential these days to develop a financial app capable of generating real traction.